prkshadhkr/news/README.md

 	 	Commentout line: 5
 	 	Uncomment line: 6 and use your API_KEY

-	Note: visit https://newsapi.org/ to get your API_KEY
+	Note: visit <https://newsapi.org> to get your API_KEY

 ## Users:
-After successful signup or login users will see news headlines from the country that users have chosen while signup.
+After successful signup or login, users will see news headlines from the country that users have chosen while signup.

 ### Search: